WarwickCDI/workshop-networks-a-skillsworkshop/README.md

-Historical Networks: Exploring and visualising with Gephi
+Historical Networks: Exploring and Visualising with Gephi
 ================

 [![DOI](INSERT NEW ZENODO DOI)](NEW ZENODO DOI)